Lived Space.

 Off-site session or annual retreat.
 A shared observation practice across a working group.

 Public programme, residency, or parallel workshop strand.
-Open and curated dialogues.
+Open or closed cohort.

 Lived Space — Institutional Engagements